-Based on Table 5, there is a change in the physicochemical properties of bio-oil after undergoing the 75 rading process, either through the direct HDO metal on the two-stage Esterification-HDO method.
+Based on Table 4, there is a change in the physicochemical properties of bio-oil after undergoing the upgrading process, either through the direct HDO method or the two-stage esterification-HDO method.
 Elemental analysis showed that the upgrading process succeeded in increasing the percentages of C and H, as well as reducing O levels.
-The magnitude of the decrease in O levels can be shown by calculating the degree of deoxygenation (DOD), where the DOD values (5) the HDO and Esterification-HDO methods are determined to be 40.9% and 59.85), respectively.
-In addition, the molar ratio of H/C and O/C can also be determined which could be used to estimate the tendency of the dominar 47 action pathway to be traversed during the upgrading process.
-In this case, for both methods there was a decrease in the O/C and H/C molar ratios, this indicates the deoxygenation or demethoxylation pathway is preferable over the hydrogenation pathway.
-Through this reaction pathway, a decrease in O levels can occur due to the release of O as a by-product in the form of H2O or CO2.
-This assumption is supported by GC-MS data which shows the compounds cont 16 d in bio-oil.
-With this analysis elemental data can also be calculated HHV.
-HHV bio-oil after upgrading process increased from 11.6 MJ/kg to 13.7 MJ/kg (HDO method), and 16.0 MJ/kg (Esterification-HDO method).
+The magnitude of the decrease in O levels can be shown by calculating the degree of deoxygenation (DOD), where the DOD values for the HDO and esterification-HDO methods are determined to be 40.9% and 59.8%, respectively.
+In addition, the molar ratio of H/C and O/C can also be determined which could be used to estimate the tendency of the dominant reaction pathway to be traversed during the upgrading process.
+In this case, for both methods, there was a decrease in the O/C and H/C molar ratios.
+This indicates the deoxygenation or demethoxylation pathway is preferable over the hydrogenation pathway.
+Through this reaction pathway, a decrease in O levels can occur due to the release of O as a by-product in the form of H_2O or CO_2 .
+This assumption is supported by GC-MS data which shows the compounds contained in bio-oil.
+With this analysis, elemental data can also be calculated HHV.
+HHV bio-oil after upgrading process increased from 11.6 to 13.7 MJ/kg (HDO method), and 16.0 MJ/kg (esterification-HDO method).
 The 38% increase in HHV value was recorded for the upgraded bio-oils.

-Other physicochemical properties 54 t change during the upgrading process are moisture content, density, viscosity, and acid number.
-The density of bio-oil decreased 545 ttly due to the reduction of large-molecular organic compounds that were converted during the reaction.
+Other physicochemical properties that change during the upgrading process are moisture content, density, viscosity, and acid number.
+The density of bio-oil decreased slightly due to the reduction of large-molecular organic compounds that were converted during the reaction.
 However, the viscosity of the bio-oil hardly changed.
 Meanwhile, the water content was reduced by up to a third due to the release of water molecules during the reaction at high temperatures.
 This also supports the reason for the increase in HHV bio-oil after treatment.
-Moreover, the acid in 58 per is drastically reduced by half, especially in the HDO-Esterification method.
+Moreover, the acid number is drastically reduced by half, especially in the HDO-esterification method.
 This value shows the positive role of the esterification process as the initial stage of the bio-oil upgrading processes.
 Decreased acid content provides better stability for bio-oil.

-3.6 Constituent of Upgraded Bio-oil
+3.6 Constituent of upgraded bio-oil

-The 34 pmpounds contained in the bio-oil after the upgrading process were analyzed using GC-MS. The compounds core in bio-oil were categorized into several groups, such as acids, aldehydes, furans, esters, ketones, and phenols as shown in Fig. 6.
+The compounds contained in the bio-oil after the upgrading process were analyzed using GC-MS. The compounds contained in bio-oil were categorized into several groups, such as acids, aldehydes, furans, esters, ketones, and phenols, as shown in Fig. 7.